unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 Whitespace is defined as tab, carriage return, line feed, or the space character.

 Inside patterns, whitespace is part of the translatable content and is recorded and stored verbatim.
-Outside translatable text, whitespace is not significant, unless it's required to differentiate between two literals.
+Whitespace is not significant outside translatable text.

 ```ebnf
 WhiteSpace ::= #x9 | #xD | #xA | #x20